-They don’t call it “being a chicken” for nothing, these bids are quite skittish because they are quite low on the food chain and they know it so a lot can scare a chicken.
+They don’t call it “being a chicken” for nothing., These birds are quite skittish because they are quite low on the food chain and they know it.
+And a lot can scare a chicken.

 Do chickens shake when scared?